ctaverna/ctaverna.github.io/docs/_posts/2023-07-01-opensearch-data-compression.md

 Instead, if the need is for example to study a trend during the last year, the compressed monthly indexes are the right data source.

 A negative aspect of this solution is that when we start working on a visualization we have to decide in advance on which of the two data sources we want to work.
 The schema is different so a visualization created on the daily index will not work on the monthly indexes and vice-versa.
 It's not really a major problem, because usually you know well what source fits well on the specific need.
-Anyway, the index rollup feature is for sure better from this point of view, because the data source is the same and you don't have to handle this double data source.
+Anyway, the index rollup feature is for sure better from this point of view, because the index is the same and you don't have to handle this double data source.

 ## Some quick calculations